 - In essence, the future leaders of PEM in the region and nation.

 Our program currently supports 12 total fellows.
 Beginning in 2020, we expanded our program to also accept trainees who have completed an EM residency.
 Pediatric-trained physicians complete a 3-year fellowship program; EM-trained physicians complete a 2-year program.
-We will continue to interview EM-trained physicians for 1 available position to start in the 2022-2023 academic year.

 Our fellowship has a rich didactic experience with a complete curriculum that prepares our trainees for success on the boards.
 The trainees receive didactics from faculty from all departments within the University of Texas Southwestern (UTSW) System, monthly simulation scenarios, monthly toxicology lectures, as well as numerous interdisciplinary seminars and workshops.
 An important part of our fellows' development is to nurture and expand their expertise.
 To that end, our fellows develop evidence-based lectures and hands-on workshops.
 They have numerous opportunities to present to various audiences, to become experts on certain topics, and to receive feedback to refine their teaching style.
 There are also opportunities to supplement that training based on an individual trainee’s interest.
 They can take courses in quality improvement (UTSW Clinical Safety and Effectiveness program) and can audit courses (research design, biostatistics, epidemiology) at UTSW Center for Translational Medicine.